Thinking of Buying Earthquake Insurance? Earthquake Facts, Pros and Cons

 - If your home is damaged by an earthquake, you will be covered for repairs or reconstruction rather than losing everything, or having to borrow (more) money to make your home livable.

 - If your home is uninhabitable due to an earthquake, you may get additional living expenses to live somewhere else while the insurance company rebuilds your home.
 This way, if you are still paying your mortgage for your destroyed home, at least someone else is paying for a place for you to live.
-Imagine having to pay your mortgage for a house that no longer exists and will not be rebuilt, and your accommodations while you get yourself back in shape.
+Imagine having to pay your mortgage for a house that no longer exists and will not be rebuilt, plus your accommodations while you get yourself back in shape.
 Insurance is always good to have when a major disaster strikes.

-Current Trends that Make Buying Earthquake Insurance Important
+Current Trends That Make Buying Earthquake Insurance Important

 There are various kinds of earthquakes or movement of the ground.
 You don't have to be living near or on a fault line anymore to suffer damage and feel the ground shake.

 In 2011, a 5.7 magnitude earthquake hit Oklahoma.
 According to the Insurance Institute and later publications, researchers at the University of Oklahoma, Columbia University and the U.S. Geological Survey believe that this quake, as well as many others in the middle of the U.S., may be the result of human activity like fracking, which is awakening fault lines that have been dormant for millions of years.
 If nothing else, our very own human activity may be placing us at greater risk of earthquake damage than we realize.

 If you live in regions where there is fracking, mining or related activities, your region may be at greater risk of earthquake activity than in the past.
 Speak to your insurance representative to see what is available and get a quote for earthquake insurance.
 This will help you decide if it is worth putting a few extra dollars in your budget for the peace of mind to be protected.